alexharri/website/posts/webgl-gradients.md

 fg_alpha = clamp(fg_alpha, 0.0, 1.0);
 ```

-This produces a blur effect, though you might notice that the wave appears to have shifted down.
+This produces a blur effect, though you might notice that the wave shifts down as the blur increases -- try varying the amount of blur using the slider.

 <WebGLShader fragmentShader="wave_animated_blur_down_even" height={150} width={250} />